rtmigo/vien_py/README.md

 ### "call": running file as a module

-If the `.py` file name is preceded by the `-m` parameter, we will run it with `python -m MODULE`.
+If the `.py` file name is preceded by the `-m` argument, we will run it with `python -m MODULE`.
 Running in this manner often simplifies importing other modules from the program.